 But what’s that little yellow thing? 🤔😰 I still had a little leftover wood, so I made a millimetric egg out of it and made a stylised chick still in its shell.
 The beak is a piece of wood chip, and to colour it I helped myself with kitchen tongs.
 Whatever your imagination suggests will be perfect for making this project your own.

-This work, compared to many I suggested in the Christmas decorations article, is a bit more advanced.
-But what I recommend is that you try it.
+This work is a bit of an advanced level.
+But what I recommend is to give it a try.
 The fact that you have a photo tutorial also helps you to see that it is not as difficult as you might think.
+If, on the other hand, you want to try your hand at something simpler, why not go check out this other Easter tutorial?

 More details or less details will still make your project a success because you made it with your heart and your hands.
 Always remember that handmade things have an incalculable value and whether you turn it into a gift or show it off as a table centrepiece for Easter lunch, you’re sure to make a great impression!